ThePotDude/debian-dotfiles/README.md

 # debian-dotfiles

-Personal collection of configuration files for a Sway desktop on Debian.
-Catppuccin-inspired rice.
+Personal collection of configuration files for a Sway desktop Catppuccin-inspired rice on Debian, or for any other imperative distro.

 ## Contents